markusmoenig/viralgraphics.io/sdl2_host/README.md

 ##Download

-Compiled and ready to use versions of the host application are available here: (COMING SOON).
+Compiled and ready to use versions of the host application are available here on the Downloads page on www.visualgraphics.tv

 ##Contact